 And very common.
-A 2018 Federal Reserve report revealed that 25 percent of nonretired adults have no retirement savings or pension at all and that only 45 percent of nonretired adults over the age of 60 believe their retirement savings plan is on track.
+A May 2022 Federal Reserve report found that 25 percent of nonretired adults have no retirement savings and only 45 percent of nonretired adults ages 45 to 59 believe their retirement savings plan is on track.

 If you’re 50 or older and anxious about retirement, you can still build your stash — with the right moves.
 “It’s never too late to develop a comprehensive financial plan that is aligned with your objectives,” Wirick says.

 Consider this methodical approach recommended by financial planners across the country.
 You may want to consult a planner in your area for advice that’s specific to your situation.

 1. Refine your budget, and set up automatic savings